-Smoked Paprika Buttermilk Fried Chicken Recipe: An insanely flavorful and delicious Fried Chicken Recipe with a spiced honey compliment from Small Victories by Julia Turshen.
+Smoked Paprika Buttermilk Fried Chicken Recipe: An insanely flavorful and delicious Fried Chicken Recipe with a spiced honey compliment.
+Even better served with my collard greens recipe.

 Fried chicken is considered a delicacy filled with love in my family, so selecting it to serve at my friend Julia Turshen’s Friendsgiving celebration to support No Kid Hungry was a no brainer.
 Growing up, I watched both my big mama and mama fry hundreds chicken, and they do a darn good job if you ask me.
 Old school methods consisted of just salt and pepper for seasoning, all purpose flour for coating, lard for frying, and paper towels for draining.
 You would never know it by the taste that the techniques and ingredients to create their masterpiece fried chicken recipe were truly the humblest and simplest.
 Over the years, I have grabbed some of their techniques and picked up new ones.
 My methods have truly evolved to be quite honest but the taste remains the same, utterly addictive.